nathanbumpus/Trinity-2.8.4-Marconi/dataqc.md

-<h1 align="center">Preparing High Quality Data for Assembly Construction<a id="top"></a></h1>
+<h1 align="center">Preparing<a id="top"></a> High Quality Data for Assembly Construction</h1>

-<p>Once we have our data in our raw_reads directory we are ready to evaluate the quality of that data, <a href="#tirm">trim contaminants</a> and prepare the reads for assembly construction.
+<p>Once we have our data in our raw_reads directory we are ready to evaluate the quality of that data, <a href="#trim">trim contaminants</a> and prepare the reads for assembly construction.
 In the project directory make another directory.
 Call it something like "fastqc_reports".
 This is where we will put our fastqc files generated from running fastqc.</p>

 <h2 align="center">Running Fastqc on Marconi</h2>